verygoodplugins/fatal-error-notify/README.md

 [Fatal Error Notify Pro](https://fatalerrornotify.com/) includes several additional features, like Slack notifications, the ability to hide the plugin settings, logging of recorded errors, out of memory handling, multisite support, and more.

-Fatal Error Notify Pro also includes integrations with [WP Fusion](https://wpfusion.com/?utm_campaign=fatal-error-notify-free&utm_source=github) and Gravity Forms and can send notifications when errors are logged in those plugins.
+Fatal Error Notify Pro also includes integrations with Gravity Forms, WooCommerce, WPForms, [WP Fusion](https://wpfusion.com/?utm_campaign=fatal-error-notify-free&utm_source=github) and WP Mail SMTP and can send notifications when errors are logged in those plugins.

 ### Can I exclude specific errors?